ocaml-flambda/flambda-backend/jane/doc/extensions/_01-stack-allocation/reference.md

 ## Curried functions

-The function type constructor in OCaml is right-associative, so that these are equal types:
+The function type constructor in stock OCaml is right-associative, so that these are equal types:

 ```ocaml